About Us

 Founder

-(Mum, Forager, Guide & Writer)
+(Mum, Forager, Baker, Food Resilience Advocate & Writer)

 I have incredible memories as a child of just getting up and out the door into the countryside with my late dad David.
 He was a source of unending encouragement and had a huge influence on my life.
 I lost him when I was just eighteen in an RTA and this impacted my life massively.